-Alienation is likewise the keynote of Marvell's love poems, which frequently elaborate the treatment of love in "Upon Appleton House," where William Fairfax wins Isabel Thwaites by force, wresting her away from the nuns, and Maria Fairfax's marriage is anticipated as a ritual sacrifice.
-"Young Love" and "The Picture of little T.C. in a Prospect of Flowers" both take up a theme which originates in the Greek Anthology and proceeds through Horace to several seventeenth-century poets, including Thomas Randolph and Thomas Carew, before Marvell: that is, love for an unripe girl before or just at the threshold of nubility.
-What is striking in Marvell's poems is a certain ominousness: both girls are reminded that they may perish before their mature charms become threatening to men, and it is the threat of their growing beauty that leads the poet to seek peace before he is stricken.
-The application to a little girl of the full Petrarchan topos of the woman who murders by a combination of beauty and disdain, as in these lines from "The Picture of little T.C.," borders on grotesquery:
+Alienation is likewise the keynote of Marvell’s love poems, which frequently elaborate the treatment of love in “Upon Appleton House,” where William Fairfax wins Isabel Thwaites by force, wresting her away from the nuns, and Maria Fairfax’s marriage is anticipated as a ritual sacrifice.
+“Young Love” and “The Picture of little T.C. in a Prospect of Flowers” both take up a theme which originates in the Greek Anthology and proceeds through Horace to several 17th-century poets, including Thomas Randolph and Thomas Carew, before Marvell.
+What is striking in Marvell’s poems is a certain ominousness: both girls are reminded that they may perish before their mature charms become threatening to men, and it is the threat of their growing beauty that leads the poet to seek peace before he is stricken.
+The application to a little girl of the full Petrarchan topos of the woman who murders by a combination of beauty and disdain, as in these lines from “The Picture of little T.C.,” borders on grotesquery:

 O then let me in time compound,

 Ere they have try’d their force to wound,